Lois North: Political career

 North was encouraged by Tim Hill to run for election in his former seat in the Washington House of Representatives when he resigned to join the Seattle City Council in 1967.
 She was elected as the representative for the 44th district in November 1968.
 As a moderate Republican, her views aligned with Governor Daniel J. Evans and she supported his ultimately unsuccessful tax reform.
-She sponsored six environmental bills during the first session, covering areas such as open space, liability for oil spills, government-mandated effluent standards and a recreational trail system.
+She sponsored six environmental bills during the first session, covering areas such as open space, liability for oil spills, government-mandated effluent standards, and a recreational trail system.

 She was one of five women in the House during her first term, out of a total of 99 members.
 North joined the Women's Council, a revised version of the Commission on the Status of Women created by Governor Albert Rosellini.
-In this role, North – who was openly pro-choice at a time when this was a bi-partisan position – sponsored a bill to reform abortion by amending the criminal code.
-However the reforms were instead proposed as a ballot initiative.
+In this role, North – who was openly pro-choice at a time when this was a bipartisan position – sponsored a bill to reform abortion by amending the criminal code.
+However, the reforms were instead proposed as a ballot initiative.
 Initiative 20, which was passed on November 3, 1970, made it legal for women to have an abortion in the first four months of a pregnancy.
 Encouraged by Evans, North became the primary sponsor for the state equal rights amendment (ERA).
 She also led the effort for the state to ratify the federal ERA.
 On March 22, 1973, the state legislature ratified the ERA.

-Washington State Senate (1975 – 1979)
+Washington State Senate (1975–1979)

-North decided to run for Washington State Senate in July 1974, when fellow Republican Ted Peterson announced his retirement as the senator for the 44th district.
-She received his endorsement at the press conference where he announced his resignation and she declared her intention to run.
+North decided to run for the Washington State Senate in July 1974, when fellow Republican Ted Peterson announced his retirement as the senator for the 44th district.
+She received his endorsement at the press conference where he announced his resignation, and she declared her intention to run.
 She was the underdog, running against Democrat Fred H. Dore.
-She won in a narrow election on November 6, 1974, receiving an additional five votes following a recount called by Dore.
+She won in a narrow election on November 5, 1974, receiving an additional five votes following a recount called by Dore.
 She served for three terms, a member of the committees for education, ecology, local governance, social and health services, and energy and utilities.

-King County Council (1980 – 1991)
+King County Council (1980–1991)

 North was elected to the King County Council to represent the 4th district in 1979.
-She served three terms and was chair of the council in 1982, 1990 and 1991.
+She served three terms and was chair of the council in 1982, 1990, and 1991.
 The council removed the Richmond Beach sewage treatment plant, agreed a garbage disposal contract with the City of Seattle and expanded local parks.
 She supported a $31.5 million bond issue to improve Woodland Park Zoo, which received voter approval in 1986.
 In 1987, she faced Democrat Bobbe Bridge and narrowly won.
-Her election prevented the Democrats from winning a veto-proof majority and her remaining time on the council was uncomfortable as other members had openly supported Bridge.
+Her election prevented the Democrats from winning a veto-proof majority, and her remaining time on the council was uncomfortable as other members had openly supported Bridge.
 She decided not to seek re-election in 1991.